arp242/aurgit/README.markdown

 ---

-The only dependencies are Python 3.5 or newer, git, and makepkg.
+The only dependencies are Python 3.5 or newer and git.
 You probably already have them installed.

 Usage info: